kryzar/LoLaTeXcv/README.md

 ```
 !['Education history with `lltxHistory`](Images/EducationHistory.png)

-The downside is that we manually have to write `\lltxdotfill` in each item.
-The plus side is that this environment is very adaptive and can be used without `\lltxdotfill`, for example by presenting your content as a list of subsections.
+This environment is very adaptive and can be used without `\lltxdotfill`, for example to organize your content as a list of subsections.
 This is what I do for computer skills.

 ```latex
 \begin{lltxHistory}{Informatique}